Amla Berry: A "Divine" Ayurvedic Supplement (Interview)

 - Balances stomach acids.
 Because it improves digestion but does not heat the body, Amla-Berry is ideal for calming mild to moderate hyperacidity and other Pitta-related digestive problems.
 It should always be taken with food in this case.

 - Strengthens the lungs.
-The Amla-Berry tablets, as found in MAPI's Organic Premium Amla Berry, help pacify Kapha Dosha as well.
-Therefore, Amla-Berry is a wonderful tonic for strengthening and nourishing the lungs (which are a major seat of Kapha Dosha in the body), and the entire respiratory tract.
+The Amla Berry tablets, as found in MAPI's Premium Amla Berry, help pacify Kapha Dosha as well.
+Therefore, Amla Berry is a wonderful tonic for strengthening and nourishing the lungs (which are a major seat of Kapha Dosha in the body), and the entire respiratory tract.
 It also pacifies Shleshaka Kapha, which among other things governs moisture balance in the lungs.

 - Regulates elimination.
-Amla-Berry tablets, as found in MAPI's Organic Premium Amla Berry, also pacify Apana Vata, thus helping with the downward flow of energy in the body.
+Amla Berry tablets, as found in MAPI's Premium Amla Berry, also pacify Apana Vata, thus helping with the downward flow of energy in the body.
 They keep the function of elimination regular and ease constipation.

 - Enhances immunity.
 All of the benefits already mentioned make Amla-Berry a strong immunity booster.